 C. €7,500 upon submission of an Interim Test Report or other document as agreed in your plan with the MIH.
 The report would represent documentary evidence of your tests carried out to your product prior or post launch.

 D. €8,000 upon completing the Final Report which should include the outcome of tests and user feedback, as well as a background of the project, a high-level description and diagram of the main architectural components, lessons learned and any recommendations for future work.
-You may also have to submit your update Business Plan (or an equivalent business document such as a marketing strategy) if you already have one to reflect the outcomes of your project.
-The amount disbursed will depend on how many points the startup has collected in the Social Impact Agenda (SIA).
+You may also have to submit your updated Business Plan (or an equivalent business document such as a marketing strategy) if you already had one to reflect the outcomes of your project.
+The amount disbursed will depend on how many points your startup has collected in the Social Impact Agenda (SIA), or whether you have missed any programme meetings or activities.
 Ensure you understand how the SIA works by reading Appendix C of the Letter of Award.